osxmidi/LinVst3/TestVst3/README.md

 # TestVst3

-TestVst3 can roughly test how a vst3 plugin might run under Wine.
+TestVst3 can roughly test how a vst3 dll plugin might run under Wine.

-It tries to open the vst3 and display the vst3 window for roughly 8 seconds and then closes.
+It tries to open the vst3 dll and display the vst window for roughly 8 seconds and then closes.

-Usage is ./testvst3.exe "vst3file.vst3"
+Usage is ./testvst3.exe "path to vst3file.vst3"

 paths and vst3 filenames that contain spaces need to be enclosed in quotes.

-testvst3.exe is for 64 bit vst3's only

-If TestVst3 is run from a terminal and the output is looked at, then sometimes there can be an unimplemented function error in some dll and that dll can then be overriden.

-Some vst3's might not work due to Wines current capabilities or for some other reason.

-Some vst3 plugins rely on the d2d1 dll which is not totally implemented in current Wine.

-If a plugin has trouble with it's display then disabling d2d1 in the winecfg Libraries tab can be tried.

-The Sforzando VST3 runs in a better way with d2d1 disabled for instance.
+for example (cd into the testvst3 folder using the terminal)

+./testvst3.exe "/home/your-user-name/.wine/drive_c/Program Files/Common Files/VST3/delay.vst3"

+Use testvst3.exe from a folder that is not in a daw search path.

+If testvst3.exe.so is in any daw search path then it can cause problems if the daw tries to load it.

 -----

 Batch Testing

-For testing multiple vst3 files at once, place testvst3.exe and testvst3.exe.so and testvst3-batch into the vst3 folder containing the vst3 files.
+For testing multiple vst3 dll files at once, unzip the testvst3 folder, then (using the terminal) cd into the unzipped testvst3 folder.

-(remove the testvst3 files from any daw search paths after testing).

-Using the terminal, cd into the vst3 folder and enter
+then enter

 chmod +x testvst3-batch

-then enter

-./testvst3-batch
+Usage is ./testvst3-batch "path to the vst3 folder containing the vst3 dll files"

+paths that contain spaces need to be enclosed in quotes.

+pathnames must end with a /

+for example

+./testvst-batch3 "/home/your-user-name/.wine/drive_c/Program Files/Common Files/VST3/"

 After that, testvst3.exe will attempt to run the plugins one after another, any plugin dialogs that popup should be dismissed as soon as possible.

 If a Wine plugin problem is encountered, then that plugin can be identified by the terminal output from testvst3.exe.

+Use testvst3.exe from a folder that is not in a daw search path.

+Use testvst3.exe from a folder that is not in a daw search path.

+If testvst3.exe.so is in any daw search path then it can cause problems if the daw tries to load it.

 ------